Pelvic Organ Prolapse Affects up to 50% of Older Women

 There are numerous ways you can develop a prolapse.
 One is during labor, particularly amongst women who are pushing for a long time.
 POP can occur if one returns to vigorous exercise, particularly high impact, too soon after childbirth before the pelvic floor muscles have had time to heal.
 The same is true after any other surgery that involves the abdominal and pelvic area.
 Women with hysterectomies are at a higher risk of POP.
 The pelvic floor muscles support and lift the pelvic organs, said organs are more likely to descend or drop if they do not have adequate muscular support from these muscles.
 All women with POP need to be on a consistent pelvic floor training program.

 A history of significant high impact exercise can also lead to POP in young and older women.
 Dancers, gymnasts, runners, and people that engage in CrossFit can do damage to the pelvic floor support if they are consistently and repetitively landing heavily.
-Fortunately, by proactively taking care of your pelvic floor muscles, you can practice these activities without injury.
+Fortunately, by proactively taking care of and exercising your pelvic floor muscles, you can practice these activities without injury.

 POP can also be a product of poor body mechanics.
 People who do a lot of heavy lifting in their daily lives, either with childcare or during their workday, without engaging their pelvic floor muscles for support can prolapse.
 Similarly, a long history of constipation and bearing down to pass a bowel movement can result in excessive pressure and POP.
 While a hysterectomy does not directly cause prolapse, the uterus is a significant support structure in the pelvic cavity, and its removal can result in a cystocele over time.

 Pelvic Organ Prolapse Affects Daily Life and Hinders Activity